selmeckilab/2024_BFPGFP_NMICROBIOL/README.md

 isolates for variant detection during parallel evolution experiments in the presence and absence of antifungal drugs.

 ### Illumina read trimming, alignment and QC
-Adapter trimming, followed by contaminant checking and quality trimming was performed for all fastq files using BBDuk (part of BBTools, v38.94).
+Adapter trimming, contaminant checking and quality trimming were performed for all fastq files using BBDuk (part of BBTools, v38.94).
 Reads were aligned to *C. albicans* SC5314 reference genome, version A21-s02-m09-r08 using BWA-MEM (v0.7.17).
 Aligned reads were sorted by coordinate, duplicates were marked and bam files indexed by samtools (v1.10) (see script "array_bbduk_align_sort.sh").

-Raw read and alignment quality were assessed with FastQC (v0.11.9), qualimap (v.2.2.2-dev) and samtools flagstat, and summarized with MultiQC (v1.16) (see script "basic_qc.sh").
+Raw read and alignment quality were assessed with FastQC (v0.11.9), qualimap (v.2.2.2-dev) and samtools (v1.10) flagstat, and summarized with MultiQC (v1.16) (see script "basic_qc.sh").

 ### Variant calling